batanoffs/Mini-finance-app/README.md

 Here are some examples of how to use this project:

-1. Generating an online virtual card for a new user
+1. Register
 2. Topping up the account using a credit card
+3. Adding friends
-3. Making a transaction to another user in the ecosystem
+4. Making a transaction to another user in the ecosystem
-4. Viewing transaction history
+5. Viewing transaction history
-5. Customizing the user interface components
+6. Changing profile info and profile picture

 ## Installation